-For a list of limitations within the Windows version of MySQL, see Section E.7.6, “Windows Platform Limitations”.
+For a list of limitations on the use of MySQL on the Windows platform, see Section E.7.6, “Windows Platform Limitations”.

 There may also be other requirements, depending on how you plan to use MySQL:

-If you plan to connect to the MySQL server using ODBC, you need a Connector/ODBC driver.
+To connect to the MySQL server using ODBC, you must have a Connector/ODBC driver.
 See Chapter 20, Connectors and APIs.

 If you need tables with a size larger than 4GB, install MySQL on